jrrembert/elected-official-api/README.md

-RESTful API for finding the name of a state's governor and senators.
+A RESTful API for finding the names of a state's governor and senators.

 ## Installation